fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_05-05.rst

 A goal of this policy is to institute a core namespace of batch queues with the same names at each of the systems participating in the Baseline Configuration Initiative.
 The queue names were chosen to align with collective experience from multiple HPC sites.
-In addition, each system or center is explicitly allowed to offer customized batch support and service levels for specialized workloads or projects of each own.
+In addition, each system or site is explicitly allowed to offer customized batch support and service levels for specialized workloads or projects of each own.
 Systems MAY have more queues on as needed basis.